Mercane WideWheel Pro

 See our performance testing page for results from other scooters and detailed description of how we test.

 During our braking tests, the Pro came to a stop from 15 mph in a mere 12.5 feet.
-We consider anything under 15 feet an excellent result.
+We consider anything under 15 feet to be an excellent result.

 The ultra-wide 4-inch tires give a sense of floating, an unusual sensation.
-Making turns on the scooter takes some getting used to.
+Making turns on the scooter takes some getting used to and the Pro is definitely not nimble.
 The wide tires provide excellent stability and tracking — you won’t worry about getting a tire caught in cracks or seams in the road that could result in a spill.

 However, the dual spring suspension is very stiff.
 It will dampen some vibrations from the road and take the edge off severe bumps.
 Yet, on poor roads, the ride can be quite harsh.